garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

                       ))</code></pre>

-Now we define the missing variables for the KL-Annealing.
+Now we define the variables to be used during KL-Annealing.
 <pre><code>
 #Starting weight = 0
 weight <- k_variable(0)